Mopaxo/Hackintosh-ASUSTUF-F15-FX506L/README.md

 * Then you will need the EFI folder corresponding to the archicteture of your processor, in this case i took the efi folder for the commet-lake processors from [orarlila_efi_folders_site](https://www.olarila.com/topic/5676-hackintosh-efi-folder-for-all-chipsets-clover-and-opencore-macos/).
 In this case, you will only take the EFI folder from this repository, and put that folder in your USB Stick EFI Partition to get the main features like sound, wifi and blueetooth working.

+## Generate the SMBios for the laptop:

+For setting up the SMBIOS info, we'll use CorpNewt's GenSMBIOS: https://github.com/corpnewt/GenSMBIOS.
+Because of the Comet Lake (10th Gen), we'll choose the MacBookPro16,4 SMBIOS:

+Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
+Then, type in the console: MacBookPro16,4.
+Then you are ready!, you can close the terminal and reset the hackintosh to see the model on "about this mac".

 ## Some Issues & Some Solutions:

 ### Wifi & Bluetooth